mp3skater/in_decoder/README.md

 - Decoder (returnes a pointer to the decoded file if no mistakes were found, otherwise NULL)

 - Test programs for every module and one for the intire process
-- Makefile with all
+- Makefile for all programs

 **In Future:**
-- Idk, I'd be already happy if it worked
+- Idk, I'd be already happy if it worked...

 ---